-Another important page in the history of surgery was written at the University of Texas (USA) in early 2016 after Jesse Creed and his colleagues carried out a multiple transplant of the skull, scalp, kidney and pancreas.
-This operation involved a combination of many different tissues such as skin, muscle, blood vessels, nerves and bones, but also whole organs.
+At the University of Texas (USA), another important page in the history of surgery was written in early 2016 when Dr. Jesse C. Selber and his colleagues performed a multiple transplant of the skull, scalp, kidney and pancreas.
+This operation involved a combination of many different tissues, such as skin, muscle, blood vessels, nerves and bone, but also complete organs.

 Stem cells and 3D printing, the future of transplantation

 A likely insurmountable barrier to whole organ transplantation is the brain, a field that has been much talked about in the media in recent years but is generally regarded by experts as science refiction.
 But this does not mean that transplantation technologies have no place in the fight against pathologies that damage brain tissue, such as Alzheimer’s or Parkinson’s disease.
 In particular, the use of stem cells is seen as a way forward for the regeneration of damaged tissues, including the nervous system.